michal-harish/graphstream/README.md

 2. LocalLaunch - is for debugging and doesn't actually submit the application to yarn and all streaming and processing happens locally

 ### TODOs
-- Show container address
-- Add memory footprint into the ui instead of small h2
-- add metric to bsp how many times it received edges it already saw
 - Edges should not be represented as Map[Vid, EdgeProps] but rather Set[Edge] where Edge object would contain the dest Vid to allow for duplicate connections with different properties
-- SyncsToGraph could have a for short window memstore for better detection of bad data, robots, etc.
+- SyncsToGraph could have a small-ish local state for short window memstore for better detection of bad data, robots, etc.